A stay at a British holiday resort always involved a look at the postcard racks outside the shops that lined the seafront.

 Jonathan Duffy (BBC News Online) quotes from a book by Collector Tom Phillips.

-“They were classless and democratic and the limited space was a blessing to those with poor spelling or without much to say. “
+“They were classless, and the limited space was a blessing to those with poor spelling or without much to say. “

 In an essay in 1941, the renowned author George Orwell wrote: